-When you have completed the questionnaire on the next page, fill in your score in the table below.
+When you have completed the questionnaire on the next page, fill in your score on the table which is at the top of the following page.

 - 1. In the (a) column list the numbers you ticked as 1, 2, 3, and 4. - 2.
 The shaded columns (1 and 2) indicate areas where you may need support and further training and development - 3.
 Complete the sentence indicating a priority training need.